Blady-Com/UXStrings/readme.md

 The provided UXStrings specifications are intend to be public.
 Constructive criticism and alternative implementations of these specifications are expected.
-The actual proposed implementation is under [CeCILL](https://cecill.info) licence.
+The actual proposed implementation is under [CeCILL-C](https://cecill.info) licence.

 ## Feedbacks

 Feel free to send feedback about UXStrings specification source code on [Github](https://github.com/Blady-Com/UXStrings/issues).

-Pascal Pignard, April 2021, August 2022, March-September 2023.
+Pascal Pignard, April 2021, August 2022, March-October 2023.